Keep in Touch

 Childhood is not just a phase of life.

-psychic territory, a symbolic landscape where every footprint remains.
+It is a living terrain of the soul, a symbolic landscape where every footprint remains.

 We repeat patterns.